pakrym/pipelines/pipelines.md

 ### Back pressure and flow control

-In a perfect world, reading & parsing are working as a team: the reading thread consumes the data from the network and puts it in buffers while the parsing thread is responsible for constructing the appropriate data structures.
+In a perfect world, reading & parsing work as a team: the reading thread consumes the data from the network and puts it in buffers while the parsing thread is responsible for constructing the appropriate data structures.
 Normally, parsing will take more time than just copying blocks of data from the network.
 As a result, the reading thread can easily overwhelm the parsing thread.
-The result is that the parsing thread will either have to either slow down or allocate more memory to store the data for the parsing thread.
+The result is that the parsing thread will have to either slow down or allocate more memory to store the data for the parsing thread.
 For optimal performance, there is a balance between frequent pauses and allocating more memory.

 To solve this problem, the pipe has 2 settings to control the flow of data, the `PauseWriterThreshold` and the `ResumeWriterThreshold`.
 The `PauseWriterThreshold` determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.
 The `ResumeWriterThreshold` controls how much the reader has to consume before writing can resume.

 ![image](https://user-images.githubusercontent.com/95136/42291183-0114a0f2-7f7f-11e8-983f-5332b7585a09.png)

-`PipeWriter.FlushAsync` "blocks" when amount of data in `Pipe` crosses `PauseWriterThreshold` and "unblocks" when it becomes lower then `ResumeWriterThreshold`.
+`PipeWriter.FlushAsync` "blocks" when the amount of data in the `Pipe` crosses `PauseWriterThreshold` and "unblocks" when it becomes lower than `ResumeWriterThreshold`.
 Two values are used to prevent thrashing around the limit.

 ### Scheduling IO

-Usually when using async/await, continuations are called on either on thread pool threads or on the current `SynchronizationContext`.
+Usually when using async/await, continuations are called either on thread pool threads or on the current `SynchronizationContext`.

 When doing IO it's very important to have fine grained control over where that IO is performed so that one can take advantage of CPU caches more effectively, which is critical for high-performance oriented application, such as web servers.
 Pipelines exposes a `PipeScheduler` that determines where asynchronous callbacks run.
 This gives the caller fine grained control over exactly what threads are used for IO.